lkstrp/python-package-dev/docs/index.md

 - **Demo project**

-    Each section links to a demo project that shows how you could implement the respective topic.
-You can create your own project and check the demo project as an example.
-Or also jump in at the topic where you are interested in.
-Maybe publish the project to the PyPi test server or play around with different testing strategies.
+    Each section links to a demo project that shows how you could implement the topic.
+You can create your own project and use the demo project as an example.
+Or just jump into the topic you are interested in.
+Maybe you want to publish the project on the PyPi test server or play around with different testing strategies.

 - **Improve your own project**